 Sulfur amino acids can be very toxic.
 L-cysteine taken as supplements can be very toxic.
 Very unfortunately, as the hypothesis posits a basic L-cysteine deficiency, strategies to directly increase L-cysteine levels directly can be disastrous.
 N-acetyl-l-cysteine and alpha lipoic acid are, for example,totally disastrous as supplements.
 Any supplement that increases L-cysteine by decreasing levels of cystine, as do n-acetyl-l-cysteine and lipoic acid, must be avoided.
 Pantethine is also avoided as pantethine could decrease cystine levels.
 N-acetyl-l-cysteine and alpha lipoic acid should not be OTC.
 Alpha lipoic acid should never be used and N-acetyl-l-cysteine should only be used for acetaminophen poisoning if then.
 Lipoic acid could also competively inhibit biotin and pantothenic acid transport by the SMVT as biotin, pantothenic acid and lipoic acid are all transported by the SMVT.
 L-methionine taken as a supplement could result in inappropriate DNA methylation.
 Cystine supplements must not be taken.

-Absolutely the worst supplement strategy, that has some scientific support, is trying to increases L-cysteine levels except via taurine which spares cysteine.
+Absolutely the worst supplement strategy, that has some scientific support, is trying to increases L-cysteine levels via sulfur containing amino acids except via taurine which spares cysteine.
 This is likely due to the fact that cystine has to be available to enter cells via the cystine/glutamate antiporter.
 Supplemental cystine would very likely be reduced to cysteine in the context of other supplements taken.
-Anyone who has been on n-acetyl-l-cysteine or lipoic acid for awhile should have copper and manganese levels tested I think somehow or other n-acety-l-cysteine and/or lipoic acid can increase gene hypermethylation dysregulating copper and manganese absorption.
+Anyone who has been on n-acetyl-l-cysteine or lipoic acid for awhile should have copper and manganese levels tested.
+I think somehow or other n-acety-l-cysteine and/or lipoic acid could increase gene hypermethylation dysregulating copper and manganese absorption.

 Ubiquinol is avoided.
 Ubiquinol is the reduced form of coenzyme Q10.
 Ubiquinol could increase succinate levels.